mehulkumarbht/Devops/Python/Day-5.md

 from loguru import logger

 # Create a script that writes the following lines to a file named log.txt
-# Server started at 10:00 AM
+Server started at 10:00 AM
-# Health check passed
+Health check passed
-# Backup completed
+Backup completed

 log_lines = [
     "Server started at 10:00 AM",
     "Health check passed",
     "Backup completed"]

-# Open the file in write mode and write each line
+with open("log.txt", "w") as log_file: # Open the file in write mode and write each line
-with open("log.txt", "w") as log_file:
     for line in log_lines:
         log_file.write(line + "\n")